khofstadter/khofstadter.com/index.md

 layout: default
 ---

 Hello!
 I am a creative technologist working as a researcher, lecturer, freelancer and artist also known as tEdör.
 I am a Hungarian, living in England.
-This website informs you about my work.
+This website can inform you about my work.

 <br>